fmayer/jekyll-blog/_posts/2020-04-10-organizing-notetaking.md

 # Maybe?
 This has been my main note-taking system for about three years now.
-Before that, calling my note-taking at work a system would have been an euphemism[^7].
+Before that, calling my note-taking at work a system would have been a euphemism[^7].
 How come I, as a computer engineer with terrible handwriting, still use a physical piece of paper?